bergrahm/brexit-comment-classifier/README.md

 Before we being, it's worth mentioning that the code was written in Python version 3.6, and thus to avoid unecessary errors it is recommended that you have 3.6 or later version installed.
 I've not tested if this walkthrough runs smoothly on older versions (I guess it should, but who knows).

-Additionally, this repository makes use of the sklearn API and requires you to make use of it too in order to run it successfully.
-So if you haven't already done so, try to following command in your terminal:
+Additionally, this repository makes use of the sklearn API and requires you to make use of it in order to run it successfully.
+So if you haven't done so already, try the following command in your terminal:
 ```
 $ pip install sklearn
 ```